-5 Unserviceable 0 \$0 Total 100.00 \$14,505,000 Main Findings • due to the age of high level of asbes the building, gener tos found within the as recently undergo in a very poor condition al wear and tear and a e fabric of the building. one a renovation of main Future Actions • Library. ok at location and olacements at Tomaree design of new library
+5 Unserviceable 0 \$0 Total 100.00 \$14,505,000 Main Findings • The Tilligerry Library was found to be in a very poor condition due to the age of the building, general wear and tear and a high level of asbestos found within the fabric of the building.
+Tilligerry Library has recently undergone a renovation of main library entrance / foyer area.
+Future Actions • Medium Term - Air Conditioning replacements at Tomaree Library.
+Long Term - Look at location and design of new library service in Medowie.